Spaghetti Carbonara (No Egg)

 Please note, you will need to reserve some pasta water for the sauce before you drain the pasta.

-• While the pasta is cooking, begin preparing the sauce.
+• While the pasta is cooking, prepare the sauce.
 Heat olive oil in a large skillet over medium-low heat until shimmering.
 Add minced garlic and sauté until fragrant, about 1 to 2 minutes.

 • Stir in the heavy cream.
 Once the heavy cream is lightly steaming, stir in the shredded parmesan cheese until melted.

 • Next, add about 2 tablespoons pasta water to the pan, stirring to incorporate.
-Stir in most of the bacon, leaving some out for a garnish, and cook for another 2 to 3 minutes.
+Stir in the bacon bits and simmer for another 2 to 3 minutes to help the sauce thicken.

 • Finally, season with salt and pepper to taste, then stir in the cooked pasta.
-If the sauce is too thin, optionally add another 1 to 2 tablespoons of pasta water to help it cling to the noodles, and continue simmering over low heat until it reaches the desired thickness.
+If the sauce is too thin, optionally add another 1 to 2 tablespoons of pasta water to help it cling to the noodles and continue simmering over low heat until it reaches the desired thickness.
+Serve hot.

 One last step:Please consider leaving a review to let us know how it was!